 Implications for Condo Owners

 Special assessments can have significant financial implications for condo owners, often requiring them to pay thousands of dollars in addition to their regular condo fees.
 These assessments can sometimes be levied with little notice, making it important for condo owners to be financially prepared for such eventualities.
-Owners should engage actively in their condo community, attend meetings, and review financial statements regularly to stay informed about the financial health of their corporation and potential for future assessments.
+Owners should engage actively in their condo community, attend meetings, and review financial statements regularly to stay informed about the financial health of their corporation and the potential for future assessments.

 Managing Special Assessments